GENERAL ELECTION (MIDTERM)

 Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

-Voters convicted of a felony are eligible to have their right to vote restored after serving their term of incarceration, parole and probation.
+Voters convicted of a disqualifying felony (aka "moral turpitude") will have their right to vote automatically restored after:

 Voters With Disabilities